Nihylin/holbertonschool-shell/basics/README.md

+List of scripts :

-This script outputs the current working directory.
+0- outputs the current working directory.
+1- displays the contents list of the current directory